ansible/workshops/exercises/networking/1.3-gre/README.md

 Now that you’ve completed writing your playbook, let’s go ahead and save it.
 Use the write/quit method in vim to save your playbook, i.e. hit Esc then `:wq!`  We now have our second playbook.
 Let’s go ahead and run that awesomeness!

 ## Step 6: Running the playbook
-From your lightbulb directory, run the gre.yml playbook
+From your linklight directory, run the gre.yml playbook
 ```bash
 ansible-playbook gre.yml
 ```